 * Despite which, I moved to Seattle.
 Fell in love with that too; so much so, I stayed for seven years before coming back.

 * I do CrossFit.
 I enjoy feeling full of energy and I don't like distance running, so it's a great fit for me.
 No, I don't talk about it 24/7.
 I figure about another six months and I can take a headless-shirtless-selfie in my bathroom mirror for my profile.
 Those work, right?

 * I got a bicycle for the first time in years.
 Not having a bike all this time was a mistake.

 * I snowboard well and surf badly.

-* I will 100% judge you on how you treat other people, especially people less privileged than you.
+* I will 100% judge you on how you treat other people.

 * I like well made or bespoke things, especially if I can make or maintain them myself - modern society seems all about replacing rather than repairing and I think that's bullshit.
 Here's the crucial part though: I know that they're just things.